-When using parallel cables, make sure to obey the requirements of the cable cross-sections.
+When using parallel cables, make sure to obey the requirements of the cross-sectional area and the maximum number of cables.

 For important information on the requirements of the grounding conductor, see 6.2 Grounding.

 For the correction factors for each temperature, see the standard IEC60364-5-52.